Elections in Uttarakhand: 3rd Assembly Election, 2012

 2012 Uttarakhand state assembly elections were the third Vidhan Sabha elections held in the state.

 Uttarakhand had turned out incumbent governments in the first two elections held in the state since its formation.
 The ruling Bharatiya Janata Party fought the election under the leadership of its Chief Minister B. C. Khanduri.
 The main opposition Indian National Congress was led in the assembly by Harak Singh Rawat, but no chief ministerial candidate was named before the elections.
 The interim tenure of former Chief Minister Ramesh Pokhriyal, which was marked by large-scale corruption accusations, was likely to be the main election issue.

 The elections took place on 30 January, with the results being announced on 6 March.
 In a closely contested election, the Indian National Congress emerged as the single largest party with 32 seats followed by the Bharatiya Janata Party with 31 seats.
 Notably the incumbent Chief minister B. C. Khanduri lost from his seat.
 Vijay Bahuguna was appointed as Chief minister despite him not being a member of the legislative assembly.
 He later won the by-election held to the Sitarganj constituency.

+Later, Harish Rawat took over as the chief minister in 2014.
+He was elected from a bypoll in Dharchula Assembly constituency.
+In 2016, a brief period of President's rule was imposed in the state after 9 Congress mla's including former chief minister Vijay Bahuguna and former minister Harak Singh Rawat, switched over to the BJP.
+Ultimately, Harish Rawat managed to hold on to his government.